 SIGN: Any identification, description, illustration, or device illuminated or non-illuminated, which directs attention to a product, service, place, activity, person, institution, business, or solicitation, including any permanently installed or situated merchandise, or any emblem, painting, banner, pennant, place card or temporary sign designed to advise, identify, or convey information, with exceptions of window displays.

 SINGLE-DWELLING UNIT: A single-dwelling unit is characterized by the residential occupancy of a dwelling unit by a single household.
-Examples include houses, manufactured homes, and modular homes.
-Caretaker’s residences, garages, and sheds are examples of accessory structures.
+Examples include: houses, manufactured homes, and modular homes.
+Garages and sheds are examples of accessory structures.

 SITE: A parcel of land occupied or intended to be occupied by a building or structure.